Deploy Model with AXI4-Stream Video Interface in Zynq Workflow

 Vision HDL Toolbox

-Xilinx Vivado Design Suite, with supported version listed in the HDL Coder documentation
+Xilinx Vivado® Design Suite, with supported version listed in HDL Language Support and Supported Third-Party Tools and Hardware

 FMC HDMI I/O card (FMC-HDMI-CAM or FMC-IMAGEON)